Ezana Kahsay

-Ezana Kahsay (born 16 November 1994) is an Eritrean professional footballer who plays as a forward for Polish III liga side Bałtyk Gdynia and the Eritrea national team.
+Ezana Kahsay (born 16 November 1994) is an Eritrean professional footballer who plays as a forward for Polish club Siarka Tarnobrzeg.

 Early life

 Kahsay was born in Eritrea.
 In 2005 his mother fled the country to avoid her son being taken to a military camp which was common for boys who had completed 11th grade.
 His brother and father had already been taken.
 Kahsay, along with his mother and sister, fled to neighboring Ethiopia where they remained in a refugee camp for six years.
 In 2011, the family was granted permission to immigrate to the United States and settled in Buffalo, New York.

 Youth and college

 After settling in New York, Kahsay attended and played for The International Preparatory School, scoring 26 times during his time with the team.
 In 2014 he joined the Akron Zips of the University of Akron to play college soccer.
 In total he scored 10 goals in 80 appearances for the team, earning numerous individual and team honours.